mozilla/pkipolicy/rootstore/policy.md

     of issuing email certificates MUST have all of the following audits:

     * [WebTrust for CAs][WebTrust-2.2.2];
-    and, for audit periods ending after December 1, 2023,
+    and,
-    * [WebTrust for CAs - S/MIME][WebTrust-SMIME].
+    * for audit periods ending after October 30, 2023, a period-of-time audit performed in accordance with [WebTrust for CAs - S/MIME][WebTrust-SMIME].

 ##### 3.1.2.2 ETSI #####